Fairblock/docs/docs/basics/aggregation.md

 # Keyshare aggregation

-The key share aggregation process is made possible through Threshold Encryption.
+The key share aggregation process is made possible through threshold cryptography.
 Once enough validators have submitted keyshares for a particular block, the keyshares are aggregated to generate the derived private key for that block.
 The derived private key can then be used to decrypt all encrypted transactions under a certain condition and execute them.